sosuisen/jukdoc-ee/README.md

 Opening http://localhost:8080/ will display the application.
 (This URL will redirect to http://localhost:8080/jukdoc/)

-### Running in Development Mode
+### Running in Dev Mode

-Payara Starter provides a development mode that allows hot reloading.
+Payara Starter provides the Dev Mode that allows hot reloading.
 If there are any changes in the source code, the application will automatically rebuild and display updates in the browser.

 To run in development mode, use the following command: